johnalison/WorkingPhilosophy/Leadership.md

 - Feedback Critical: Need to have Balance when giving feedback.
 Balance (Good/Bad) in Quality and Quantity and Vividness. .

 - Use 3rd party praise.
 Praise someone to someone else in your group.  win-win.
   - Utilize anytime you see excellence (It always comes back around)

+# Extreme Ownership (Jocko Wilnick)
+  - There are no bad teams, only bad leaders
+  - Leadership is the single greatest factor in any teams performance
+  - Dont ask your lead what you should do, tell them what you are going to do
+  - This is simple, not easy: Be Honest.
+Show Integrity.
+Take ownership.
+  - Start with micromanagement and morph into de-centralized command.
+  - The worst thing you can do if you make a mistake is to avoid taking blame for it
+  - Build Trust: Do what you say and say what you do.
+  - When you are too embarrassed to ask for help: That's a little knock at the door saying "You're insecure!"